wintvelt/sst-test/README.md

 - and any updates to stack output variables will not be pushed to the repo

 If you run tests locally with `npx sst test`, all tests will be run.

+## Observability
+The example functions contain a wrapper to report any internal error to a Sentry project.
+Sentry will only capture internally triggered errors, typically 5xx internal server errors inside the function.

+Other types of errors, including e.g. failed input validation, unauthorized access etc are typically 4xx errors.
+These will not be captured in Sentry, but need to be monitored in Cloudwatch metrics.

+Setting up metrics and alerts in Cloudwatch requires manual setup in the AWS Console.
+Rough steps:
+- create a new dashboard
+- add a widget with stats (line graph for example)
+- add metrics for the API

+NB: You need to lookup the API based on the API Id.
+The name of the api is unfortunately not set in Cloudwatch.
+ID can be found in the `(stage)-stack-output.json` files.
+They are the 10 character codes in front of the `.execute-api` part in the urls of the endpoints.